openstack-archive/fuel-docs/index.rst

-* :ref:`Create a multi-node OpenStack cluster using Fuel UI <Create-Cluster-UI>`, takes you step-by-step through the process of creating a high-availability OpenStack cluster using Fuel Web.
+* :ref:`Create a multi-node OpenStack cluster using Fuel UI <Create-Cluster-UI>`, takes you step-by-step through the process of creating a high-availability OpenStack cluster using Fuel Web UI.

-* :ref:`Deploy an OpenStack cluster using Fuel CLI <Deploy-Cluster-CLI>`, takes you step-by-step through the more advanced process of creating a high-availability OpenStack cluster using the standard Fuel tools.
+* :ref:`Deploy an OpenStack cluster using Fuel CLI <Deploy-Cluster-CLI>`, takes you step-by-step through the more advanced process of creating a high-availability OpenStack cluster using the command line and Puppet manifests.

 * :ref:`Production Considerations <Production>`, looks at the real-world questions and problems involved in creating an OpenStack cluster